open-spaced-repetition/fsrs4anki-helper/README.md

 Once the load balance option is enabled, rescheduling will make the daily review load as consistent and smooth as possible.

+**Update**: after Anki 24.11, the load balance feature is built-in.
+So you don't need to enable it in the add-on settings.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/4ac4f5aa-e4c6-4f50-b30c-1595f930d2f3)

 Here's a comparison, the first graph is rescheduling before enabling it, and the second graph is after enabling: